sgcg10/mlops-soybean/README.md

 This is a classification problem and we would like to predict what type of cultivar will be better to plant in a specific Season.

+The main reasons needed to use an MLOps strategy are:

+- Identify what season would be better to harvest the plants without the need of doing any manual work
+- Automate the ML model deployments
+- Train the models with new data

 ## Exploratory Data Analysis

 From the dataset we can find the next variables: